wolfkidsounds/wildplants/README.md

 **Know Issues**

 - Log files are spammed when optional mods are missing (still don't know how to fix right now)
-- World Generation does not work as intended on 1.18.1

 ---